Structure, Optimality, and Symmetry in Shadow Unitary Inversion: Qubit shadow unitary inversion

 \begin{corollary} For any $U \in \opr{U}(2)$, the lower bound of the number of queries to achieve $\mathcal{N}_{U}$ in \eqref{eq:form-of-CPTP} is equivalent to the lower bound of the number of queries to achieve the specific CPTP map

 That is, $p(U) \equiv 1/2$ and $r(U) \equiv 0$ in \eqref{eq:form-of-CPTP}. \end{corollary} \begin{proof} If we can achieve $\mathcal{N}_{U}$ by $t$ queries to $U$, then we can also achieve

 by $t$ queries to $U$ with appending $Z$ at the output stage of the circuit.
-Using the language of quantum comb, there exist $C_{1}$ and $C_{2}$ which are Choi opertors of quantum comb and satisfy
+Using the language of quantum comb, there exist $C_{1}$ and $C_{2}$ which are Choi operators of quantum comb and satisfy

 Next we construct

 which satisfies that

 Moreover, we know that the convex combination of Choi operators of quantum comb is also a Choi operator of some quantum comb.
 Hence we can achieve $\mathcal{M}_{U}$ by $t$ queries to $U$ which complete the proof. \end{proof} \begin{remark} Our numerical results in Table~\ref{tab:seq-vs-paral} suggest that the lower bound of the number of queries to achieve $\mathcal{M}_{U}$ for any $U \in \opr{U}(2)$ is $3$.
 This indicates an interesting phenomenon that implementing each CPTP map $U^{\dagger}(\cdot)U$ and $ZU^{\dagger}(\cdot)UZ$ deterministically and exactly requires $4$ queries \cite{Rever-unknown}, but their equal-probability mixture can be realized with only $3$ queries. \end{remark}